hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoReference.md

 the less likely we are to make errors.
 Names describe their properties.
 So give things descriptive names as much as possible.
 Names in source codes are much like letters you write on paper.
 The more descriptive they get, the more beautifuly you write letters.
 Lazy and old-fashioned C programmers prefer shorter names and abbriviations.
 Think source codes as publications of coders for coders and by coders.
-They will be read by other coders and when that happens what they think if the publications look ugly.
+They will be read by other coders and when that happens what do they think if the publications look ugly?
 It doesn't only deteriorate readbility but their interests in your sorce codes, and which makes it harder to be maintained and therefore they will be replaced with other ones at some point in the future.
 Then your self is disappeared from that world.
 That's a sad story.
 Surely.
 Certainly.
 And I don't want to read those sad stories anymore.